Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Theoretical Results

-for any $k' \ll n$, where $\epsilon(k')$ and $\mathrm{cr}(k')$ are defined in \eqref{Eq:inf crawford}. \end{assumption} Provided that $n$ is large enough, it can be shown that the above assumption holds~with high probability for most statistical models.
-More details can be found later in this section.
-We will use the following implications of Assumption~\ref{ass:large n} in the theoretical analysis, which~are~implied by matrix perturbation theory \citep{stewart1979pertubation,stewart1990}.
+for any $k' \ll n$, where $\mathrm{cr}(k')$ and $\epsilon(k')$ are defined in \eqref{Eq:inf crawford}. \end{assumption} Provided that $n$ is large enough, it can be shown that the Assumption~\ref{ass:large n} holds~with high probability for most statistical models.
+In fact, we will show in Proposition~\ref{prop:concentration} in Section~\ref{subsec:application} that as long as $n > C k' \log d$ for some sufficiently large constant $C$, then Assumption~\ref{ass:large n} is satisfied with high probability for most statistical models.
+We will use the following implications of Assumption~\ref{ass:large n} in our theoretical analysis, which~are~implied by matrix perturbation theory \citep{stewart1979pertubation,stewart1990}.
 In detail, by applications of Lemmas~\ref{lemma:eigenvalue} and~\ref{lemma:perturbed pair} in Appendix \ref{proof:theorem:main}, we have that for any $F\subset \{1,\ldots,d\}$ with $|F|=k'$, there exist constants $a,c$ such that

 and